malasadi/medchance/README.md

 # MedChance 🩺

-An unofficial interview eligibility estimator for Canadian medical schools — UofT, Western, Queen's, Ottawa, TMU, and McMaster.
+An unofficial interview eligibility estimator for Canadian medical schools.

 Enter your cGPA, MCAT scores, and CASPer quartile to see how your profile stacks up against each school's published screening criteria.